Living With Atrial Fibrillation

 condition, making changes to improve your heart condition will usually improve

 your overall health.
-Some of these changes include:

 especially cold and herbal remedies, contain stimulants that can trigger atrial